 If a member of the University, staff or student, has any immediate safeguarding concerns (including outside normal University hours) they may refer directly to the Police or Social Services, but otherwise they should follow the internal referral process described in this Policy or their local policy.
 If a direct referral is made, the member of staff or student should inform the Designated Safeguarding Officer at the earliest opportunity.

 4.3 The Designated Safeguarding Officer (or their nominee) will liaise with other partner agencies as appropriate in order to address the safeguarding concerns identified.

 4.4 The University reserves the right to take action under its disciplinary procedures and/or its fitness to practise procedures and/or fitness to study procedures should it later receive information that suggests that its conduct standards may have been breached and/or that reported safeguarding concerns give rise to an allegation that a student is not fit to practise/study.
 Staff or students who are dismissed from the University and/or found unfit to practise/study as a result of safeguarding concerns will be reported to the Disclosure and Barring Service and any relevant professional body.

 4.5 Support from internal or external services, such as the local safeguarding authority, will be provided as appropriate for any individuals, staff or students, impacted by safeguarding issues

-5.1 The University complies with the principles of data protection law in the way that it retains and disposes of personal information.
+5.1 The University complies with the principles of the General Data Protection Regulations 2016 in the way that it retains and disposes of personal information.

 5.2 Written records of any safeguarding concerns will be retained for as long as is necessary for the purpose for which it was obtained or as legally required or lawfully permitted.